-However, if they don’t expect to come out and perform PB’s every time Why do you? when your at a quarter of what they do.
+However, if they don’t expect to come out and perform PB’s every time, Why do you?
+When you at a quarter of what they do.

-Now if your a junior this number is fine in your development stage, but your focus and dedication can still be better.
+Now, if you’re a junior, this number is fine in your development stage, but your focus and dedication can still be better.
 This is REALITY.

-Here is a little maths to have you realize how much you can achieve even with the slightest of focus.
+Here is a little maths to realize how much you can achieve even with the slightest of focus.